What is a Non-Recourse Loan?

 Non-Recourse Loans vs. Recourse Loans

 Non-recourse loans, as described above, mean the lender can only go after the asset(s) covered by the loan itself if the borrower defaults.
 They are most often loans involving property.
 If the property is established and generating some type of income – for example, if the property is an apartment complex with monthly rental earnings – it may be fitting for the lender to keep the property and continue bringing in monthly rental payments.
 The lender may also wish to sell the property.
-In any event, the lender may not obtain any assets from the borrower in the event of default other than assets pledged as collateral for the loan.
+In any event, the lender may not obtain any assets from the borrower in the event of default other than the assets pledged as collateral for the loan.

 Recourse loans, on the other hand, place all of the responsibility on the borrower.
-If the borrower defaults on the loan, the lender has the right to seize any asset(s) used as loan collateral and also to go after the borrower’s other assets and personal accounts.
+If the borrower defaults on the loan, then the lender has the right to seize any asset(s) used as loan collateral and also to go after the borrower’s other assets and personal accounts.
 The lender may even be able to have the borrower’s wages garnished until the remaining debt has been paid.

 Obtaining Non-Recourse Loans